America’s Top 100 Female Gymnasts: Icons Who Shaped the Sport

 • Kara Eaker brought fluid artistry and earned multiple World team medals.

-• Leanne Wong contributed to World team medals and shines in NCAA competition.
+• Leanne Wong ccontributed to World team medals, won her second World all-around silver medal in 2025, and has also shined in NCAA competition.

-• Ragan Smith was a national champion and beloved for her expressive style.
+• Ragan Smith was a U.S. national champion and became known for her expressive style before building a successful NCAA career.

 6. The Paris 2024 Cycle Seniors (2022–2025)

-• Kayla DiCello balances elite and NCAA success with strong all-around performances.
+• Kayla DiCello balanced elite and NCAA success with strong all-around performances, including a World all-around bronze medal and Pan American Games all-around gold.

-• Kaliya Lincoln brings explosive floor and vault to international podiums.
+• Kaliya Lincoln brought explosive floor and vault work to international competitions, winning Pan American Games floor gold in 2023.

-• Katelyn Jong continues her steady rise through strong elite showings.
+• Katelyn Jong continued her steady rise through strong elite showings and international assignments.

-• Tatum Drusch is making her mark early in her senior career.
+• Tatum Drusch made her mark through national-level elite competition and international assignments early in her senior career.

 7. NCAA Powerhouses

 In recent years, collegiate gymnastics has exploded into the mainstream, attracting massive crowds, primetime TV slots, and a growing digital fanbase.
-This surge owes much to a new generation of NCAA stars whose viral routines, perfect scores, and relatable personalities transformed the sport into a weekend staple.
 These ten athletes helped redefine what it means to be an elite gymnast beyond the Olympic spotlight.

-• Trinity Thomas earned a record number of perfect 10s and the NCAA all-around title.
+• Trinity Thomas tied the NCAA career record with 28 perfect 10s and won the NCAA all-around title.

-• Haleigh Bryant leads LSU with standout execution and consistency.
+• Haleigh Bryant led LSU with standout execution and consistency, helping the program win its first NCAA team championship in 2024.

-• Selena Harris-Miranda made an immediate impact with expressive UCLA routines.
+• Selena Harris-Miranda made an immediate impact with expressive UCLA routines before continuing her NCAA career at Florida.

-• Audrey Davis is known for exquisite bar technique and elegance.
+• Audrey Davis became known for exquisite uneven bars technique and elegance while helping Oklahoma win multiple NCAA team titles.

-• Faith Torrez quickly became a standout for Oklahoma.
+• Faith Torrez quickly became an all-around standout for Oklahoma.

 • Mya Hooten went viral with dynamic, empowering floor routines.

-• Kyla Bryant energized Stanford with performance and leadership.
+• Kyla Bryant energized Stanford with her performance quality and leadership.

-• Katherine Levasseur became a 10.0 threat on vault for Oklahoma.
+• Katherine Levasseur ecame a 10.0 threat on vault for Oklahoma and contributed to multiple NCAA team championships.

-• Maile O’Keefe earned all-around and beam crowns at Utah.
+• Maile O’Keefe earned NCAA all-around and beam crowns at Utah.

-• Norah Flatley transitioned from elite to NCAA with storytelling and style.
+• Norah Flatley transitioned from elite to NCAA gymnastics with storytelling, artistry, and style.

-With 198+ team scores, NIL sponsorships, and social media fame, these athletes have broadened the sport’s appeal and turned NCAA gymnastics into a cultural phenomenon—one that’s here to stay.
+With 198-plus team scores, NIL sponsorships, and social media fame, these athletes have broadened the sport’s appeal and turned NCAA gymnastics into a cultural phenomenon that continues to grow.

 8. Event Specialists & Skill Innovators

 Not every gymnast is defined by all-around medals.
 Some change the sport with a single skill, singular style, or signature event.
-These athletes earned their place in history by pushing the boundaries of what’s possible on their favorite apparatus—or by inspiring the world with artistry and flair.
+These athletes earned their place in history by pushing the boundaries of what is possible on their favorite apparatus or by inspiring the world with artistry and flair.

 • Alicia Sacramone brought U.S. vaulting to the forefront with 10 World medals.